Combe Fill South Superfund Site: Health and environmental hazard

 Data collected by the Environmental Protection Agency in 1980 shows that the average amount of dissolved solids in the 5 wells they studied is around 228 per well (Ziegler, 1-4).
-The wells had multiple violations of the Safe Drinking Water Act, which was made by the Environmental Protection Agency (EPA, Site Review and Update, 2-3).
+The wells had multiple violations of the Safe Drinking Water Act, which was made by the Environmental Protection Agency.

 Chloroform

 According to the Environmental Protection Agency, chloroform can enter the air from the process of chlorination.
-Short-term exposure to chloroform can lead to central nervous system depression, while long term exposure can lead to hepatitis, jaundice, and effects on the central nervous system (EPA, Chloroform).
+Short-term exposure to chloroform can lead to central nervous system depression, while long term exposure can lead to hepatitis, jaundice, and effects on the central nervous system.

 Clean up

 Initial Cleanup of Combe Fill South began with the construction of a remedy in 1997.
 Groundwater extraction and treatment started in June of that same year.
-Since then, the method of air quality treatment changed from an active system to a passive system (EPA, Combe Fill South Landfill).
+Since then, the method of air quality treatment changed from an active system to a passive system.

 Initial cleanup

-Along with the remedy, the state provided water treatment to residents close to Combe Fill South (EPA, Site Review and Update, 9).
-This is the beginning of a six part plan to clean up the site, which also includes covering the site with a material such as clay to prevent rain water from coming in contact with the buried waste, treating the groundwater and leachate, and determining if the aquifer nearby needs treatment (EPA, Combe Fill South Landfill).
+Along with the remedy, the state provided water treatment to residents close to Combe Fill South.
+This is the beginning of a six part plan to clean up the site, which also includes covering the site with a material such as clay to prevent rain water from coming in contact with the buried waste, treating the groundwater and leachate, and determining if the aquifer nearby needs treatment.

 Current status

 The Combe Fill South landfill has been undergoing treatment by the EPA since 1997, but has not yet been taken off the National Priority List.
-There are currently a study on the deep water aquifer taking place, which will help the EPA determine what the next plan of action is (EPA, Combe Fill South Landfill).
+There are currently a study on the deep water aquifer taking place, which will help the EPA determine what the next plan of action is.